tylim88/Firelord/README.md

 The wrapper requires `ts-essentials` to work, install it as dev-dependency.

-The package is only 15KB before zip and uglify, it looks big due to the images in documentation.
+The package is only 15KB before zipping and uglify, it looks big due to the images in the documentation.

 ### Collection